How to Cook While Camping

 If you have a camp stove such as one of the double-burner stoves mentioned above, the options for cooking at your campsite are endless!
 Pan-sear meat and fish, stir-fry veggies, scramble eggs with bacon or sausage (and then make breakfast burritos!), whip up some pancakes or french toast, or simmer a pot of chili, stew, or soup—all you need is a stove, some cookware, and your usual cooking utensils.
 Consider getting a camp cookware set, such as the GSI Outdoors Bugaboo Base Camper Cookset.
 It includes two pots, a frying pan, two strainer lids, a cutting board, a folding handle, and a stuff sack that doubles as a wash bin, all of which nest into each other to create a compact, light package for easy storing and packing!

 Just like with grilling, do the prep work at home before you get to your campsite.
-My cooler is typically packed with Tupperware and Ziploc bags full of chopped veggies, seasoned meats, various sauces, shredded mozzarella, and pancake batter.
+My cooler is typically packed with Tupperware and Ziploc bags full of chopped veggies, seasoned meats, shredded cheddar cheese, various sauces and olive oil, and pancake batter.
 Gadgets like the Coghlans Egg Carrier and Coghlans Salt and Pepper Shakers make transporting and cooking food even easier.